adkendall/DHPDocs/docs/FHIR Implementation/fhir_forms.rst

 Figure 1: Forms Service

 Forms are organised collections of questions intended to solicit information from citizens.
 The Forms Business Service enables users to answer set questions electronically and share those answers with relevant parties.

+Currently a single form is implemented called “About Me” which has a corresponding FHIR profile.
+FHIR profiles will be created on a one-to-one basis as new forms are added to the system - although a more genric profile may be created in future releases.

 For a business level description of the forms service see section "*Forms Business Service*" of this documentation.